 Are you ovulating?
-If your periods are not at all regular you may not be ovulalimg on your own.
+If your periods are not at all regular you may not be ovulating on your own.
 Ovulation predictor kits and temperature charting may provide some evidence that an egg is being released.
 But the only way to actually know you ovulate is if you get pregnant.

 Could you have an issue with egg supply or ovarian reserve?
-The life span of your ovaries may be concerning either because of age, a family history of early menopause, or illness that could affect your egg reserve, such as treatment for an earlier cancer.
+The lifespan of your ovaries may be concerning either because of age, a family history of early menopause, or illness that could affect your egg reserve, such as treatment for an earlier cancer.
 A fertility specialist will address these issues on the first visit.

 Can they Meet?

 Sperm and eggs meet in the Fallopian tubes.
-The sperm swim up through the uterus to the tubes while the ovary sit near the other end of a tube so that the eggs can drift into the tube’s octopus-like-ending called fimbria.
+The sperm swims up through the uterus to the tubes while the ovary sits near the other end of a tube so that the eggs can drift into the tube’s octopus-like-ending called fimbria.
 There are various causes of “plumbing” problems and clues include a history of pelvic infection (especially chlamydia), prior abdominal surgery, painful periods, pain during sex, heavy bleeding and clotting during menstrual periods.

 A fertility doctor will focus on these clues while a generalist physician might just brush them off and start you on clomiphene; a fertility drug that can cause more harm than good and certainly won’t help if your tubes are blocked.

 Miscarriage can occur without the woman even knowing and so when an infertile couple is evaluated by a fertility specialist the possibility that the couple is, in fact, dealing with recurrent pregnancy loss is usually addressed.